BrownCSCI1230/lab01_setup/README.md

 Every entity in our program, variables, functions, constants, values that a register cannot hold, they all exist somewhere in memory, and they all have a unique memory location called _memory_ _address_.

 A pointer is an integer storing a memory address, and it allows us to manipulate the object at that address.

+#### 2.5.1.
+Obtaining Pointers

 We can obtain a pointer to almost anything in C++ by taking its address using the _address_ _of_ operator `&`.
 The obtained address will be of a pointer type, denoted by the target object type followed by a star `*`.

 ```cpp
 int x = 42;